akeneo/pim-docs/cookbook/teamwork_assistant/customize_notification.rst

 --------

 Currently users are notified through the notification center, but you can easily customize this system to add your own notifications.
 Let's explain how to send an email to the users for instance.
-At the end of the project creation, an event is dispatched: ``Akeneo\ActivityManager\Component\Event\ProjectEvents::PROJECT_CALCULATED``.
+At the end of the project creation, an event is dispatched: ``PimEnterprise\Component\TeamworkAssistant\Event\ProjectEvents::PROJECT_CALCULATED``.
 You need to subscribe to this event to send an email.

 .. note::